Great Lakes region: Geography

 The three lakes of the middle group: Lake Michigan, Lake Huron and Lake Erie stand at practically the same level.
 Lake Michigan and Lake Huron are connected by the Straits of Mackinac with the Mackinac Bridge spanning the straits.
 Lake Huron and Lake Erie are connected by the St. Clair River and Detroit River, with the small Lake St. Clair between them.
 The land northeast of the rivers is undergoing a slow elevation.
 The Niagara River connecting Lake Erie and Lake Ontario, with a fall of 326 ft (160 ft at the cataract) in 30 mi, is thought to have been of recent origin, as an older river would have a mature valley.
 The original valley that is thought to have connected the two depressions through the Niagara Escarpment is thought to have been at the present route of the Welland Canal, and to have been completely filled with glacial drift.
 The same is true for the St. Lawrence, where there may not have been an original valley.
 The Ontarian River that was a precursor to Lake Ontario is thought to have drained westward, and the St. Lawrence drainage to have been created by subsidence due to the weight of the ice sheet.

 History

 Map of the Great Lakes Basin.

-Pre-Columbian history

-Paleo-Indian cultures were the earliest in North America, with a presence in the Great Plains and Great Lakes areas from about 12,000 BCE to around 8,000 BCE.
-Prior to European settlement, Iroquoian people lived around Lakes Erie and Ontario, Algonquian peoples around most of the rest, and a variety of other indigenous nation-peoples including the Menominee, Ojibwe, Illinois, Potawatomi, Huron, Shawnee, Erie, Miami, Meskwaki and Ho-Chunk (Winnebago).
-With the first permanent European settlements in the early seventeenth century, all these nation-peoples developed an extensive fur trade with French, Dutch, and English merchants in the St. Lawrence, Hudson and Mohawk Valleys, and Hudson's Bay, respectively.
+Native American history and relationships to the land

+Indigenous peoples have lived in the Great Lakes region of North America since time immemorial.
+Five nations: the Mohawk, Oneida, Onondaga, Cayuga, and Seneca historically inhabited the Lake Ontario region, and established the Haudenosaunee (Iroquois) Confederacy, or the People of the Longhouse.
+West of them were the Wenrohronon.
+On the Ontario Peninsula was the Neutral Confederacy, Petun Country, and Huronia (Wendake).
+The Council of Three Fires territories of Anishinaabewaki, also known as the United Nations of Ojibweg, Ottawas, and Potawatomis, covered the lands around Lakes Huron, Michigan, and Superior.
+To the west of the lakes were a number of Algonquian peoples and their homelands, such as Myaamionki and Algonquian-speaking peoples such as Ojibwe, Potawatomi, Menominee, and Mesquakie (Hoxie, 2016).
+Also to the West are the Ho-Chunk and, formerly on the coasts of the lakes, the Očhéthi Šakówiŋ or Seven Council Fires of the Dakota and Lakota peoples.

+Since time immemorial the Potawatomi have lived in an area of 30 million acres in the Great Lakes region of North America as an ecologically mobile, culturally distinct, and politically independent society.
+Potawatomi are closely related with Anishinaabe, including Ojibwe and Odawa peoples and usually identify themselves using environmental terms based on where they resided, such as clan animals, or plant terms that refer to kinship relationships with those species.
+Citizen Potawatomi environmental scholar Kyle Powys Whyte explains that Potawatomi people historically have engaged in political alliances with other indigenous groups, such as the Three Fires Confederacy with Odawa and Ojibwe, and have had a legacy of trading with numerous other indigenous peoples across the Great Lakes and North America.